vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

    {/cut}

-## {heading(2.
+## {heading({counter(addon)}.
 Prepare add-on environment for update)[id=2_prepare_addon_environment_for_update]}

-Volumes for the add-on are created by default using the `Retain` [reclaim policy](../../concepts/storage#available_reclaim_policies_for_persistent_volumes) if no changes related to the storage class have been made to the add-on configuration code.
+Volumes for the add-on are created by default using the `Retain` [reclaim policy](/en/kubernetes/k8s/concepts/storage#available_reclaim_policies_for_persistent_volumes) if no changes related to the storage class have been made to the add-on configuration code.
 So, deleting the add-on will cause the deletion of the persistent volumes of data as well.
 This will result in the loss of metrics accumulated during the add-on operation, as well as other data necessary for the add-on to work.

 In addition, the following Kubernetes resources, which are also used by the add-on, may prevent you from installing a new version of the add-on: